megaease/easeprobe/README.md

       mobile: 123456789,987654321 # mobile phone number, multi phone number joint by `,`
       sign: "xxxxx" # get this from yunpian

+  # EaseProbe set the following environment variables
+  #  - TYPE: "Status" or "SLA"
+  #  - NAME: probe name
+  #  - STATUS: "up" or "down"
+  #  - RTT: round trip time in milliseconds
+  #  - TIMESTAMP: timestamp of probe time
+  #  - MESSAGE: probe message
+  # and offer two formats of string
+  #  - JSON: the JSON format
+  #  - CSV: the CSV format
+  # The CVS format would be set for STDIN for the shell command.
+  # (see the example: resources/scripts/notify/notify.sh)
+  shell:
+    - name: "shell alert service"
+      command: "/bin/bash"
+      args:
+        - "-c"
+        - "/path/to/script.sh"
 ```

 **Note**: All of the notifications can have the following optional configuration.